Ontraport/frontend-interview-test-long/README.md

 abilities before we meet face to face.

-We are trying to ascertain your skill level in all areas of front end development (HTML, CSS, Javascript, App Development).
+We are trying to ascertain your skill level in all areas of front end development (HTML, CSS, Javascript, and App Development).
 We are looking for candidates to fill all sorts of positions at all levels.
 Do your best and don't worry if your skills set is better suited for some parts of test than others.
 Try and have fun with it, show us what you can do!